maxime-leiber/dstft/README.md

-# DSTFT, a learnable time-frequency layer
+# DSTFT for an adaptive and learnable time-frequency representation

 This repository contains the code of differentiable short-time Fourier transform (DSTFT).
 It allows automatic tuning of spectrogram parameters by optimizing them by gradient descent.
 DSTFT is a time-frequency neural network layer whose weights are its parameters (i.e. window and hop lengths at the moment).